mongodb/libmongocrypt/README.md

 ## Installing libmongocrypt From Distribution Packages ##
 Distribution packages (i.e., .deb/.rpm) are built and published for several Linux distributions.
 The installation of these packages for supported platforms is documented here.

+### Unstable Development Distribution Packages ###
+To install the latest unstable development package, change `1.0` to `development` in the package URLs listed in the subsequent instructions.
+For example, `https://libmongocrypt.s3.amazonaws.com/apt/ubuntu <release>/libmongocrypt/1.0` in the instructions would become `https://libmongocrypt.s3.amazonaws.com/apt/ubuntu <release>/libmongocrypt/development`.
+Do not use the unstable version of libmongocrypt in a production environment.

 ### .deb Packages (Debian and Ubuntu) ###